 - Decorations: Make the room colorful, but not too busy.
 Put up posters and bulletin boards.
 They may reflect the first units you will be working on, or they could have a "star student" focus, or any other interesting connection you may want to make.

 - Student Ambassadors: Develop an Ambassador program and train some students, especially those with bilingual skills, to be an Ambassador to newly arriving students throughout the year.
 The Ambassadors can wear special buttons that signify the work they are doing when introducing a new student to the building.
 Make sure the Principal and other staff in the building know about the program so they understand why the student may be in the hallway during class time, or visiting the office or nurse's office.
-You may find some other great suggestions in Pair Your Newcomers with Buddies from everythingESL.net.

 7. Create visuals to support learning